 - Full credit example: jumper begins routine with rope moving in forward direction, then changes rope to backward direction for a period and then changes rope to forward direction for another period.
 (2 rope direction changes) - Partial credit example: jumper begins the routine with the rope moving forward; jumper jumps most of the routine in the forward direction.
 Toward the end of the routine, the jumper changes direction of the rope to backwards and jumps the remainder of the routine in the backward direction, ending the routine in the backward direction.
 (1 rope direction change) - No credit example: jumper does entire routine in the forward direction.
-(No change of rope direction) - Things to watch: - Watch for the direction of the rope during gymnastic skills.
-These will count for a direction change, if the rope revolves around the jumper's body. - o Side swings, buddy bounces, stalls without jumping the rope, helicopters, horizontal body wraps, and other such skills do not count toward a direction change, as the rope does not revolve around the jumper's body. - Skills that involve changing from forward to backward in one jump will count for a change of direction o To receive full credit, the jumper must use all four quadrants of the competition area outside of a three-foot centre radius.
-The quadrants are marked with a + formation on the floor.
-If the jumper uses 2 or 3 quadrants, partial credit will be awarded.
-No credit will be awarded if the jumper remains in the same quadrant for the entire routine or fails to move outside the three-foot centre radius.

-4. SPATIAL DYNAMICS (SINGLE ROPE EVENTS) OR DYNAMIC INTERACTION (SINGLE ROPE PAIRS EVENTS and 4-PERSON FREESTYLE EVENTS):
+(No change of rope direction) - Things to watch: - o Watch for the direction of the rope during gymnastic skills.
+These will count for a direction change, if the rope revolves around the jumper's body. - o Side swings, buddy bounces, stalls without jumping the rope, helicopters, horizontal body wraps, and other such skills do not count toward a direction change, as the rope does not revolve around the jumper's body. - Skills that involve changing from forward to backward in one jump will count for a change of direction - 4.
+SPATIAL DYNAMICS (SINGLE ROPE EVENTS) OR DYNAMIC INTERACTION (SINGLE ROPE PAIRS EVENTS and 4-PERSON FREESTYLE EVENTS):